The Diaphragm: Much More Than a Respiratory Muscle

 Breathing Re-education (primary)

 Diaphragmatic breathing training in 3-4 positions (supine, sitting, standing).
 Goal: 5-10 min of conscious practice 2-3x per day.
-Biofeedback with hand on the abdomen.
+Biofeedback with a hand on the abdomen.
 4-7-8 breathing techniques for stress control.

 Acupuncture and TrPs (0-4 weeks)